Settings and Navigating in Newsbin

 - Add Groups

-Since we've already covered Settings above, we'll start with Servers here.
+Since we've already covered Settings in Newsbin Pro, we'll discuss making connections to News Servers next.